Comparing Trupanion (TRUP) & Its Rivals

 |-4.00%

-This table compares Trupanion and its competitors top-line revenue, earnings per share and valuation.
+This table compares Trupanion and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue